All guides

 Using the spoon, collect a small sample from 3 different points of the same stool for representativeness.
 Total quantity: about one teaspoon.

-If your cat shares the box with others, identify the right stool before collecting
+If your cat shares the box, identify the right stool before collecting.

 4